The HDF5 library can be compiled to provide parallel support using the MPI library. The HDF Group maintains a special tutorial on parallel topics.

 H5Pset_fapl_mpiposix(fapl_id, mpi_comm, use_gpfs_hints);

 If the parameter use_gpfs_hints is set to 1, additional optimizations for the GPFS filesystem are invoked.
-The /project filesystem on Franklin and Hopper uses GPFS, but currently the HDF5 optimizations for GPFS are not functional.
+The /project and global scratch filesystems on Hopper and Edison use GPFS, but currently the HDF5 optimizations for GPFS are not functional.
 There is an on-going project to resolve this.

 Alternatively, the MPI-IO file driver can be set to collective mode to enable collective buffering.
 This is not specified during file creation, but rather during each transfer (read or write) to a datset by passing a dataset transfer property list to the read or write call.
 The following code shows how to write collectively to 'dataset0' in our previous example file:

 /* describe a 1D array of elements on this processor */

 /* map this processor's elements into the shared file */

 offset = mpi_rank * count;